TheAccidentalTeacher/glennallencarmansandiego/content/villains/images/01-dr-meridian-elena-fossat/README.md

 - Navy blue, forest green, and snow white color palette
 - Professional field attire and scientific equipment
 - Dignified portrayal focused on environmental expertise

+See also: [Image Manifest](./manifest.md) — inline embeds with structured observation fields for each image.